dmpop/pygmynote/README.md

 ##Installation

 Clone the repository using the `git clone https://github.com/dmpop/pygmynote.git` command.
 Alternatively, download the provided *zip* or *tar* archive.
 By default, Pygmynote is configured to use the nano text editor, but you can change that by changing the *EDITOR* variable in the script.
+To specify a different backup directory, edit the *BACKUP* variable.

 ##Usage